iago-mendes/stemguy-posts/2020-12-20-what-is-needed-for-a-website-to-work.md

 <Img url='https://api.stemguy.club/uploads/coding-man.jpg-82ecd7873a153f59ed18bcaeca479db6.png' alt='Man coding with floating interface' credit='Man vector created by upklyak - www.freepik.com' creditLink='https://www.freepik.com/vectors/man' width=5000 height=3333 />

-Before diving into the more practical part, it is important to understand the organization of tasks.
+Before diving into the more practical part, it is important to understand the separation of tasks within the application.

 ## Web: dealing with clients